By Melanie Pollard

 “Being with my grandmother was like spending time with Peter Pan,” says Gogo.
 “From the moment my two brothers and I woke up, she had us hiking, horseback riding, or learning how to recognize the footprints of an alligator or of a bird on the dunes.
 She took us out at night to watch the loggerhead sea turtles lay their eggs.
 She filled us with such a sense of wonder; she was like a mother owl who taught us how to really see nature.”

 Gogo now uses those natural skills as inspiration to design her jewelry.
 Gogo designed the rings for the Bessette-Kennedy secret wedding that took place in the tiny African church on the island.
-(See future blog.)

 The island is rich in nature and history.
 I found much inspiration from my visit here.
 These wild women of Cumberland and their legacies of preserving nature for future generations continues to live on and inspire most everyone who visits this unique, enchanting island.

 Yes, Cumberland Island is a spellbinding and mystical place and a place that I want my children and grandchildren to experience.
 Don’t miss an opportunity to see one of the last wild islands in the U.S. while you still can.
+Wild Horses and Wild Women of Cumberland Island are not to be missed.